auth0/docs/articles/native-platforms/ios-swift/07-authorization.md

 ### 3. Do your stuff

-At this point, you are able to distinguish the users' roles in your app and authorize or deny (depending on the user) access to a certain feature.
+At this point, you are able to distinguish the users' roles in your app to authorize or deny access to a certain feature.

 All you have to do here is to replace the `print` statements from the previous step with the instructions you need to execute depending on your business rules.